-We used this algorithm to test 15 unique recipes of pancakes from all over the world, with a different size, thickness, and pattern.
-Explore different types of pancakes with this calculator and find your perfect one!
+We used this algorithm to test 15 unique recipes of pancakes from all over the world, with different sizes, thicknesses, and patterns.
+Our tool may be an excellent opportunity to prepare for the upcoming Shrove Tuesday, also known as Pancake Day Explore different types of pancakes with this calculator and find your perfect one!

 Pancakes around the world

 It's hard to believe, but there are dozens of pancake recipes that differ in ingredients, size, and texture.
 Here, we have selected 15 types of pancakes from all around the world.
 How is it possible that the mixture of similar ingredients can result in so many distinct products?
-The answer lies behind the proportions and the way of preparing the batter and cooking method.
-Depending on whether you prefer a small and thick or big and flat pancake, you can choose from the whole world below, and decide which one will steal your heart today!
+The answer lies behind the proportions covered in our proportion calculator and the way the batter is prepared and cooked.
+Depending on whether you prefer a small and thick or big and flat pancake, you can choose from the whole world below and decide which one will steal your heart today!
 We recommend trying each of them so that you can find out which is your favorite – our calculator will guide you with a step-by-step recipe.

-The list of components consists of a few items which are mostly flour, milk or water, and eggs.
-The amount of flour is given in grams, but we are also used to convert it into commonly used cups.
-A similar situation is with, e.g. oil, baking powder or sugar.
-Remember that our perfect pancake calculator allows you to choose any unit you're more familiar with.
+The list of components consists of a few items: flour, milk or water, and eggs.
+We gave the amount of flour in grams, but we are also used to converting it into commonly used cups.
+A similar situation exists for oil, baking powder, and sugar.
+Remember that our perfect pancake calculator allows you to choose the unit you're more familiar with.

 The history of pancakes – Shrove Tuesday

 Pancakes – flat cakes prepared from a starch-based batter and cooked on a hot surface.
 Who doesn't recognize them?
-Pancakes have been among the most popular basic meals since the Stone Age - 30,000 years ago.
-Their popularity comes from the simplicity of production – they are made of ingredients which are readily available in various regions.
+Pancakes have been among the most popular basic meals since the– 30,000 years ago.
+Their popularity comes from the simplicity of production – they are made of ingredients that are readily available in various regions.
 In ancient times they were made of wheat flour, curdled milk, honey, and olive oil and were probably cooked on rocks covered with grease.
-The well-preserved frozen mummy found in 1991 in the Italian Alps, Ötzi the Iceman, probably ate pancakes as his last meal 5,300 years ago.
+The well-preserved frozen mummy found in 1991 in the Italian Alps, Ötzi the Iceman, probably as his last meal 5,300 years ago.

-The first crêpe-like pancake recipe was written in a 14th century medieval guidebook by a French aristocrat, but the modern name pancake has its origin in 15th century America, becoming commonly used since then.
-More recent pancake recipes can be found in 16th century French and English cooking books, mostly made of flour, drawn butter, eggs, and white wine.
-Nowadays we exchange our recipes, derived from different cultures, to be able to create the perfect pancake.
+The first crêpe-like pancake recipe was written in a 14th-century medieval by a French aristocrat, but the modern name pancake has its origin in 15th century America, becoming commonly used since then.
+More recent pancake recipes can be found in 16th-century French and English cooking books, mostly made of flour, drawn butter, eggs, and white wine.
+Nowadays, we exchange our recipes, derived from different cultures, to be able to create the perfect pancake.
 Surprisingly, there are many ways to do so!
 How many of them have you already tried?
 Which suits you best?

 How to make the perfect pancake?

-That was a question that Prof. Ian Eames from the University College London Insitute of Opthalmology tried to answer together with Prof. Peng Khaw and Dr Yann Bouremel from the National Institute for Health Research, Biomedical Research Centre at Moorfields Eye Hospital.
-In their paper from 2016, they used a combination of kitchen experiments and mathematical theory to categorise pancakes based on patterns they take after cooking: islands, rings, craters, smooth or smooth with dark spots.
+That was a question that Prof. Ian Eames from the University College London Insitute of Opthalmology tried to answer together withand Dr. Yann Bouremel from the National Institute for Health Research, Biomedical Research Centre at Moorfields Eye Hospital.
+In their from 2016, they used a combination of kitchen experiments and mathematical theory to categorize pancakes based on patterns they take after cooking: islands, rings, craters, smooth or smooth with dark spots.

 Why do pancakes have different consistency and patterns?

-Adding more milk to the mixture helps to obtain thinner batter which easily spreads on the pan.
-This time the consistency of batter helps vapor to lift it evenly, you can get a smooth texture of a pancake with a "ring" at the edge.
+Adding more milk to the mixture helps to obtain a thinner batter, which easily spreads on the pan.
+This time the consistency of batter helps the vapor to lift it evenly.
+You can get a smooth textured pancake with a "ring" at the edge.
 If the mixture is thin enough, the vapor actually goes through the substance, and although the surface of a pancake is smooth, it also consists of numerous dark spots.
-Further addition of milk dilute the batter even more, and the final result resembles French Crêpes.
+Further addition of milk dilutes the batter even more, and the final result resembles French Crêpes.
 To prepare any pancake, you need additional ingredients (or processes) to appropriately bind flour and milk into a batter, like proteins from eggs.

 Pancakes save sight – glaucoma treatment

-Surprisingly, the analysis of making perfect pancakes has a significant impact on the development of specific medical aspects.
+Surprisingly, the analysis of making perfect pancakes has a significant impact on the development of medicine.
 And that was the real side of the above experiment!
 Ophthalmologists use the fact that some of the pancakes can be investigated as a model of thin elastic sheets.
-They can be helpful to understand the physics related to corneal transplants, retinal detachments or in glaucoma treatment.
-For the last one, the idea is to create a partially permeable membrane which helps to remove the excess water from the eye safely.
+They can be helpful torelated to corneal transplants, retinal detachments or in glaucoma treatment.
+For the last one, the idea is to create a partially permeable membrane that helps to remove the excess water from the eye safely.
 That surplus of fluid causes the increase of the pressure in the eye, making eyesight worse and worse.

-Research which take into account the relation between the vapor permeability through the batter of different consistencies helps scientists to design appropriate materials for future membranes in eye diseases treatment.
-Now, when you are making the perfect pancakes, imagine you are participating in the big experiment to help people overcome their illness!
+Research that considers the relation between the vapor permeability through the batter of different consistencies helps scientists design appropriate materials for future membranes in eye disease treatment.
+Now, when you are making the perfect pancakes, imagine you are participating in a big experiment to help people overcome their illnesses!
 Delicious and beneficial for humanity – that's how making pancakes works.